 In April 2017 the completion target of autumn 2017 was put back to spring 2018.
 Reasons cited included delays caused by utility and rail companies, bad weather and unexpected ground conditions.
 It was revealed that large quantities of surplus soil had been produced, apparently because testing had failed to discover poor ground conditions before work started.
 Much of the surplus earth was subsequently recycled to build additional bunds (or earth ramparts) to shield local residents.

-A further delay in completion was announced in February 2018 and a new date of late August 2018 was set.
-This seems to have slipped again.
+A further delay in completion was announced in February 2018 and a new date of late August 2018 was set, which slipped again, to October.

-Minutes of the road’s programme board were revealed early this year by Freedom of Information request.
+Minutes of the road’s programme board were revealed early in 2018 by Freedom of Information request.
 The minutes showed that as early as July 2017, the revised completion date of spring 2018 would not be met.
-Yet officials continued to give this date to the public, councillors and the Government’s Department for Transport, which was providing the money.
+Yet officials continued to give this date to the public, councillors and the Government’s Department for Transport, which was providing most of the money.